gdragos79/MyProjectAppProd/README-FROM-SCRATCH.md

 - `DB_HOST`, `DB_PORT`, `DB_USER`, `DB_PASSWORD`, `DB_NAME`
 - It publishes frontend on **port 80** and backend on **port 3000**.

 ### 3.2.
-(Optional) Autostart via systemd (Tricky!!!!See Autostart vis systemd for a detailed description related also to the security!!)
+Autostart via systemd (Tricky!!!!See Autostart vis systemd for a detailed description related also to the security!!)
 Copy `systemd/myproject-app.service` to `/etc/systemd/system/` on each App VM:
 ```bash
 sudo mkdir -p /etc/myproject